-Professor Gyimah-Boadi is a co-founder of Afrobarometer and served as CEO from 2008 to March 2021, when he became chairman of the board of directors of the registered non-profit corporation.
+Professor Gyimah-Boadi is a co-founder of Afrobarometer and served as executive director from 2008 to March 2021, when he became chair of the board of directors of the newly registered non-profit company.

 He is also founder and former executive director of the Ghana Center for Democratic Development (CDD-Ghana).